-Panel meetings are a public process and anyone can participate by attending in person or by calling in via a toll-free number.
+Panel meetings are a public process and anyone can participate by attending in person or via the virtual meeting option.
 Participation instructions will be emailed to applicants and posted on the Division's web site and in the online grant system.
 The Division strongly encourages applicants to participate in the grant panel meeting-however, it is not required.
 Participating in the panel process can be very helpful for those that intend to apply for future grants.